Timendus/meshbot/README.md

 There is very little bandwidth available on Meshtastic.
 If you use this bot, and especially if you wish to modify it, please make sure it doesn't spam your local mesh.
 Make sure it only speaks when spoken to.
 Et cetera.
+Be a good neighbour.

 ## Docker

+There is a dockerfile available if you wish to run this bot in Docker.

 Run `make build` to create the docker image.
 Run `make run-image` to run locally or `make export-image` to build a `.tar.gz` file to run elsewhere.

-Mount a `production.env` file in the project root, or set the environment variable `NODE_HOSTNAME` to configure which host to connect to.
+To configure which host to connect to, either mount a `production.env` file in the project root, or set the environment variable `NODE_HOSTNAME`.

 The command line way for this is: